Munishkanth

-Ramdoss, better known as Munishkanth, is an Indian actor and comedian who appears in Tamil language films.
-His notable performances include Mundasupatti (2014), Maanagaram (2017), Maragadha Naanayam (2017) and Raatchasan (2018).
+Ramdoss (born 1978), better known as Munishkanth, is an Indian actor and comedian who appears in Tamil language films.
+He rose to fame for his role as Munishkanth in Mundasupatti (2014) and has since used the character name as his stage name.
+His other notable performances include Maanagaram (2017), Maragadha Naanayam (2017), and Ratsasan (2018).

 Career

 Ramdoss came to Chennai from Nilakottai in 2002, hoping to get a breakthrough as an actor in films and worked for several years as a junior artiste.
 Unable to get an immediate breakthrough, he moved to Malaysia for two years to work as a goldsmith before returning to Chennai and often slept homeless at Vadapalani temple.
 He became involved in short films, often portraying characters in the Naalaya Iyakkunar show on Kalaignar TV, and featured in Ram's original award-winning short film titled Mundasupatti by dubbing for the character of the aspiring actor, Munishkanth, at the insistence of his friend Kaali Venkat.

 He continued on the fringe of the film industry, appearing in small roles in Mani Ratnam's Kadal (2013) and C. V. Kumar's Soodhu Kavvum (2013) and Pizza 2: Villa (2013), before being given the chance to portray Munishkanth in Ram's feature film debut Mundasupatti (2014).
 The film became a critical and commercial success, with Ramdoss portrayal being highly acclaimed by critics.
 He has since been popularly known as "Munishkanth".
 He has since worked on films including 10 Endrathukulla (2015), Pasanga 2 (2015) and Maragadha Naanayam (2017).
 He rose to more fame after acting in crime mystery thriller Ratsasan (2018) alongside Vishnu Vishal.
 He is part of Karthik Subbaraj's Petta (2019) starring Rajinikanth.
 He was seen in ZEE5’s Postman (2019), which has an ardent Rajini fan as the lead character, and the series is filled with references to the Superstar.
+Munishkanth has gone beyond his usual comedic appearance and has revealed himself in a highly emotional character in the film Middle Class (2025).